millerdw/millerdw.github.io/about.md

 ### Contact me

-If you have a comment about this blog please raise an issue for this repository.
+If you have a comment about this blog please [raise an issue](https://github.com/millerdw/millerdw.github.io/issues/new/choose) in this repository.
 I hope that this will never be a closed book, and even if I move away from it for a little while, it will always be something I can come back to and continue contributing.

 Thanks for reading